asntech/intervene/docs/introduction.rst

 Introduction
 ============

-InterVene is a tool for intersection and visualization of multiple genomic region sets.
+Intervene is a tool for intersection and visualization of multiple genomic region and gene sets.

-Intervene provides three types of plots to visualize intersections of genomic regions and list sets.
-These are pairwise heatmap of N genomic region sets, classic Venn diagrams of genomic regions and list sets of up to 6-way and UpSet plots.
+Intervene, provides an easy and automated interface for effective intersection and visualization of genomic region sets, thus facilitating their analysis and interpretations.
+Intervene contains three modules: venn to compute Venn diagrams of up-to 6 sets, upset to compute UpSet plots of more than 3 sets, and pairwise to compute and visualize intersections of genomic sets as clustered heatmap.
+Intervene gives user flexibility to choose figure colors, labels, size, quality, and type to make them as publication standard.